KenKundert/quantiphy/doc/user.rst

 When adding quantities, the units of the quantity should match.
 You can enforce this by adding *check_units=True*.
-If the dimension of your quantities match but not the units, you can often use :meth:`quantiphy.Quantity.scale` to get the units right:
+If the dimension of your quantities match but not the units, you can often use :meth:`Quantity.scale` to get the units right:

 .. code-block:: python